IGME-202-2231/project-1-xentriom/README.md

 -   Camera Orientation: Top-down view
 -   Camera Movement: The camera will not move at the of writing this.
 -   Player Health: The player, castle, and enemies will all have their own respective health bar.
--   End Condition: For the game to end, either the player or the castle loses all of its health.
-Each wave is completed when all the enemies are defeated.
+-   End Condition: For the game to end the player must lose all of their health.
 -   Scoring: Killing the enemies will grant points, finishing each wave will also grant points and additional points will be rewarded if no damage was taken.

 ### Game Description